SalesforceLabs/SalesforceOrderManager/README.md

 ### Configure the Order Mapper

 `Order Mapper` metadata record type allows you to define which types of Orders will initiate the Asset creation.
-The following screenshot illustrates the default Order Mapper record (i.e. Order to Asset), with the two order filters (Type and Description fields) and three field mappings whose values will be copied from the Order Item record to the Asset record.
+The following screenshot illustrates an example of Order Mapper which includes two order filters (Type and Description fields) and three field mappings whose values will be copied from the Order Item record to the Asset record once the Asset is created.

 ![Order Filter](docs/OrderMapperConfiguration.png)